openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 Controlling HAProxy front-end binding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Haproxy frontend can bind either to some specific IP (VIP) address or
+HAProxy frontend can bind either to some specific IP (VIP) address or
 ethernet interface.
 A variable which controls this behaviour is
 ``haproxy_vip_binds``.
 It is used for the service, unless ``haproxy_bind``
 is defined on the service level.
 In that case ``service.haproxy_bind``